HL7/fhircast-docs/docs/specification/STU2.md

 #### `webhook` Event Notification Request Details

-Only for subscriptions with `hub.channel.type`=`webhook`, using the `hub.secret` from the subscription request, the Hub SHALL generate an HMAC signature of the payload and include that signature in the request headers of the notification.
+For `webhook` subscriptions, using the `hub.secret` from the subscription request, the Hub SHALL generate an HMAC signature of the payload and include that signature in the request headers of the notification.
 The `X-Hub-Signature` header's value SHALL be in the form _method=signature_ where method is one of the recognized algorithm names and signature is the hexadecimal representation of the signature.
 The signature SHALL be computed using the HMAC algorithm ([RFC6151](https://www.w3.org/TR/websub/#bib-RFC6151)) with the request body as the data and the `hub.secret` as the key.

 ```
 POST https://app.example.com/session/callback/v7tfwuk17a HTTP/1.1